finos/community/.github/ISSUE_TEMPLATE/Project-Contribution.md

 ## Approval (Lead: FINOS Infra)
 - [ ] Assign issue to Executive Director (@mindthegab) to trigger voting
-- [ ] (optional) at the discretion of the Executive Director: bring projects to the Board for additional socialization and approval
+- [ ] (optional) if additional socialization is required, the Executive Director may bring projects to the FINOS Governing Board
 - [ ] FINOS accepts the contribution (and the contribution process can move forward)

 ## Code transfer (Lead: FINOS Infra)